grafana/azure-data-explorer-datasource/README.md

 ## Installation

-This plugin requires Grafana 7.1.0 or newer as of version 3.0.0.
+This plugin requires Grafana 8.0.0 or newer as of version 4.0.0 , it requires Grafana 7.1.0 or newer as of version 3.0.0.
 Plugin versions prior to 3.0.0 require Grafana 6.3.6.

 ## Grafana Cloud